burakyldrm/pythoniancultist.github.io/keras_gpu.md

 >watch -n 0.5 nvidia-smi

-Run the example code in Pycharm and look the "nvidia-smi" output.
+Run the example code in Pycharm and look at the "nvidia-smi" output.
 If you see a task with name "Anaconda" in it taking up memory, it means that Keras is utilizing your GPU.

-Enjoy the accelerated machine learning experience!
+Congratulations!
+From now on, you can enjoy accelerated machine learning experience.

 [back](./)